hpc/charliecloud/doc/faq.rst

 Alternatively, certificate verification can be disabled entirely with the :code:`--tls-no-verify` flag.
-However, users should enable this option only if they have other means to be confident in the registry's identity.
+However, users should enable this option only if they have other means to be confident in the registry’s identity.

 "storage directory seems invalid"
 ---------------------------------

 Charliecloud uses its *storage directory* (:code:`/var/tmp/$USER.ch` by default) for various internal uses.
-As such, Charliecloud needs complete control over this directory's contents.
-This error happens when the storage directory exists but its contents do not match what's expected, including if it's an empty directory, which is to protect against using common temporary directories like :code:`/tmp` or :code:`/var/tmp` as the storage directory.
+As such, Charliecloud needs complete control over this directory’s contents.
+This error happens when the storage directory exists but its contents do not match what’s expected, including if it’s an empty directory, which is to protect against using common temporary directories like :code:`/tmp` or :code:`/var/tmp` as the storage directory.

 Let Charliecloud create the storage directory.
 For example, if you want to use